charisoudis/gans-thesis/README.md

 ### How to run

 Open any of the provided notebooks (path: <code>notebooks/\*/\*.ipynb</code>) on the corresponding platform.
-You may contact the author (achariso@ece.auth.gr) for GDrive and gh keys in order for the notebooks to be plug-n-play.
+You may contact the author (achariso@ieee.org) for GDrive and gh keys in order for the notebooks to be plug-n-play.

 Alternatively, you may run the <code>.py</code> files inside <code>src</code> directory, using the extensive comments as guidance.